mattcolman/phaser-list-view/README.md

 `npm install phaser-list-view --save`

 ## API
 - **Scroller** : A pure logic scroller built for scrolling on the x and y axis.
+Includes iOS-like behaviour such as momentum, bounce-back and snapping.
 - **ListView** : An iOS-like ListView class.
 Uses Scroller for the input and outputs a ListView.
 Performance is good because we cull off-screen items.
 Perfect for high scoreboards.
 - **SwipeCarousel** : An iOS-like SwipeCarousel.
 Uses Scroller for the input and outputs a SwipeCarousel.
 Perfect for instructions screens, or a photo gallery.